shawn11ZX/RestExpress/README.md

 ===================================================================================================
 Change History/Release Notes:
 ---------------------------------------------------------------------------------------------------
-Release 0.9.5 - SNAPSHOT (in branch 'master')
+Release 0.10.0 - SNAPSHOT (in branch 'master')
-* Re-added GSON capability from version 0.8.2, making things a little more pluggable with RestExpress.setSerializationProvider(SerializationProvider).
+* ** Breaking Change ** Re-added GSON capability from version 0.8.2, making things a little more pluggable with RestExpress.setSerializationProvider(SerializationProvider).
   DefaultSerializationProvider is the default.
 GsonSerializationProvider is also available, but requires adding GSON to your pom file.
+Must refactor your own custom ResponseProcessor class into a SerializationProvider implementor.
+* ** Breaking Change ** Removed RestExpress.putResponseProcessor(), .supportJson(), .supportXml(),
+  .supportTxt(), .noJson(), .noXml(), noTxt() as this is all implemented in the SerializationProvider.
+* Implemented content-type negotiation using Content-Type header for serialization (e.g.
+  Request.getBodyAs(type)) and Accept header for deserialization.
+Implementation still favors .{format}, but uses content-type negotiation if format not supplied.

 Release 0.9.4 - 17 Jul 2013
 ---------------------------------------------------------------------------------------------------